Relation views

 Image of relation view in list display mode

 Each relation type or complex relation type section on an asset page has a default relation view.
-You can, however, change the following:
+You can customize the default relation view by changing the following:

 • Display mode (table, tiles, or list)